CritFailMods/Icarus-Mods/README.md

 # CritFail Mods - Farm Hunt Mods

-FARM HUNT: COMPLETE is a single download of all the modular components in one file, and also includes some bonus features.
-If you do not wish to have all adjustments, simply choose the appropriate pak files that you do want to implement.
+Please note: FHComplete is a single download of ALL the other FH mods in one file, and also includes some bonus features not available in the others.
+If you do not wish to have all adjustments, simply choose the appropriate mod files that you do want to implement.

 **CHANGES INCLUDED IN THE FARM HUNT MODS:**